ericgarciaresearch/noaa_sedna/midori2.md

 # download and overwrite the existing .sif
 singularity pull --force blast_latest.sif docker://ncbi/blast:latest
 ```
+*overwritting ensures you are running the lastest version should a new version be available*

 Check that the download worked and check the version
 ```